zohaibzebi66-dot/Event-Demo/README.md

 **Current**: Events are stored in memory and reset on server restart.

-**For Production**:

-- Integrate with databases like MongoDB, PostgreSQL, or MySQL
-- Add data validation and sanitization
-- Implement user authentication and authorization

-## 📱 Responsive Design

-The application is fully responsive and works on:

-- Desktop computers
-- Tablets
-- Mobile phones
-- All modern web browsers

 ## ❗ Known Limitations

 1. **Data Persistence**: Data resets on server restart